-Late applications are any common application forms (for the normal point of entry) received by the local authority after its statutory closing date of 31 October (5pm).
-Late applicants will not receive an offer of a school place by the local authority on National Offer Day (01 March).
+Late applications are any common application forms (for the normal point of entry) received by the local authority after its statutory closing date of 31 October.
+Late applicants will not receive an offer of a school place by the local authority on National Offer Day (01 March or the next working day).

-Late applications will be processed in the subsequent rounds of allocations between April and July (for more details, refer to the local authority's composite prospectus on the NCC website).
+Late applications will be processed in the subsequent rounds of allocations between April and July (for more details, refer to the local authority's composite prospectus on the NNC website).